Connect with a certified trainer for free

 When to see a doctor

-If you have experienced an injury to the knee and have symptoms of an LCL tear, make an appointment to see an orthopedic specialist.
+If you have experienced an injury to the knee and have symptoms of pain on the outside of your knee,, make an appointment to see an orthopedic specialist.
 During your appointment, your doctor will examine the knee for damage to the ligament.
-If your doctor notices tenderness over the femur or tibia where the lateral collateral ligament connects, this may indicate an LCL tear.
+If your doctor notices tenderness over the femur or tibia where the lateral collateral ligament connects, this may indicate an LCL injury.

 In order to make a diagnosis, your doctor may prescribe the following imaging tests:

-• X-rays to rule out fracture of the leg
+• X-rays to rule out a fracture of the leg

 • MRI to show the extent of damage and check for damage to other muscles and ligaments of the knee